 When you think about it, it’s an amazing testament to human nature and our built-in ability to work together – but it’s also true that great teams don’t just come together by accident.
 It takes a combination of careful recruitment, respect, flexibility, engagement and most of all hard work to build a really successful team – and these things only come when a business has a defined set of values that all team members can relate to.

-At Belroc, our values are Results, Synergy and Improvement – you can find out more about what these values mean for you in this blog.
+At Belroc, our values are Results, Synergy and Improvement.
 We believe these values sum up everything we are trying to do as a business and as a team.
 The fascinating thing is that if you ask any one member of our team what these values mean, you’re likely to get a different answer – and it’s this diversity, held together by a thread of common values, that makes any team great!

 In this series of blogs we’ll be catching up with various members of our team to find out what Belroc’s values mean to them, both personally and in their professional roles.
 Kicking things off is our Business Development executive, Amy Webb, who by her own admission has bounced around a little in her time with the business, before finding her true niche.